According to Montgomery (2000)...

 ... as it had been identified (AITSL, 2012).

-NB: You should use the screen name of the person who posted the video on YouTube as the author.
+NB: Use the screen name of the person who posted the video on YouTube as the author.
 Copy the name exactly as it appears on YouTube, including lowercase letters and spelling mistakes.

 Screen name/Author.
 (Year, Month Day).
 Title of video [Video file].
 Retrieved from url